SHT library API. More...

 | entry | The new entry for the key. |

-| _Bool sht_swap | ( | struct sht_ht * | ht, |
+| bool sht_swap | ( | struct sht_ht * | ht, |

 | const void * | key, | ||